thrapai/vecna/README.md

 - **Credential Management**
   Easily add, retrieve, update, list, and delete credentials from the command line.

+- **Alias Management**
+  Create aliases for frequently used commands, making it easier to manage complex or sensitive operations.

 - **Auto-Expiring Sessions**
   Sessions automatically expire after a configurable timeout (default: 15 minutes), and the vault is re-locked.